hhtokpinar/sqfEntity/README.md

     2. db / SqfEntityBase.dart      : includes Database Provider, helper classes, enums.. etc
     3. db / SqfEntityDbContext.dart : to declare your database model and get created model class from clipboard in runtime
     4. db / MyDbModel.dart          : to declare your database model and get created model class from clipboard in runtime
-    5. models/Product.dart          : Sample created model for examples
+    5. models / Product.dart        : Sample created model for examples
     6. app.dart                     : Sample App for display created model. (will be updated later.)
     7. LICENSE.txt                  : see this file for License Terms